Why study gets better with age

 “I’ve always enjoyed learning.
 If I knew I could have handled my studies and work as a firefighter, I would have done this a long time ago.
 I just didn’t think that university was for me at all,” he said.

 Craig has recently started working at the Department of Communities and Justice where he is assisting families in his role as a Child Protection Case Worker.
-When he graduates in December 2019, he will be a qualified Social Worker.
+After he graduated in December 2019, he became a qualified Social Worker.

 After completing high school on the Gold Coast, Gabriella Wayne embarked on a decade-long career in real estate, starting as an office junior, working her way into sales and climbed the ranks to become an organisational leader, managing seven offices across Gold Coast and Brisbane.